 DUI Attorney Near Me Washington County, MO

 DUI Attorney Near Me Washington County, MO.
-Being arrested for driving under the influence in Washington County, MO is a serious matter.
-Whatever the circumstances, when you are facing a conviction for driving drunk or high, find an attorney you can trust to fight on your behalf and protect your future.
+No one enjoys being arrested, but it is important to understand that driving under the influence in Washington County is treated as a serious offense in Missouri court.
+Regardless of the situation, when you are facing a conviction for driving drunk or high, a you need the best legal representation available to protect your rights and your future.

-You deserve a talented defense attorney who has successfully defended against DUI convictions in Washington County and Missouri.
-Depending on your unique situation, an astute DUI attorney near Washington County, MO will make the best of your situation.
-They may be able to get the prosecutor to drop the charges, have the charges reduced to lesser offenses, fight the conviction in a trial or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will navigate the law and the entire legal process for your Washington County, MO DUI case.
-For dedicated, aggressive defense against injustice after being arrested of driving under the influence, speak to Combs Law Group at (314) 900-HELP.
+You deserve quality legal representation from an attorney who has a track record of winning in Washington County and Missouri.
+Depending on your unique situation, a sharp Washington County, MO DUI attorney near you may be able to get the charges dropped, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
+Their principle responsibility is to navigate the law and all legal proceedings for your Washington County, MO DUI case.
+For razor-sharp representation after you have been accused of driving under the influence, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Washington County, MO?

-Though people often refer to it as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri courts is a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 lay forth the definition of the crime of driving under the influence and defines the guidelines for sentencing and punishments for DWI offenders, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-After your Missouri DWI arrest, focus on finding a DUI attorney near Washington County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.
+Commonly referred to as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri courts is a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 define the definition of the crime of driving while intoxicated and lays forth the law for sentencing and punishments for DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+After your Missouri DWI arrest, you may need a DUI attorney near Washington County, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.

-A person can be arrested for a DWI in Missouri for a long list of reasons.
+A person can be arrested for a DWI in Missouri for a variety of reasons.
 The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
-Though DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI due to allegedly driving a vehicle while impaired by another psychoactive drug.
+Though many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI on suspicion of driving a vehicle while under the influence of some kind of psychoactive drug.

-If you were arrested for a DWI in Missouri, reach out to a DUI attorney near you right away.
-Chris Combs of Combs Law Group is a reuptable and capable Washington County-based DUI attorney near you, Chris Combs of Combs Law Group is dedicated, diligent and sharp.
+If you were arrested for driving while intoxicated in Missouri, speak to a DUI attorney near you right away.
+Chris Combs of Combs Waterkotte is a reuptable and capable Washington County-based DUI attorney near you, Chris Combs of Combs Waterkotte is responsive, diligent and sharp.
 For a trustworthy DUI attorney near you, call (314) 900-HELP.

 DUI Stops and Arrests in Washington County, MO

-It is critical that you know your rights in the event that you are stopped for driving intoxicated.
-Call Combs Law Group at (314) 900-HELP immediately to speak to a leading Washington County, MO DUI attorney near you and understand your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you were already subjected to a traffic stop and were arrested for intoxicated driving, our unstoppable Washington County, MO defense lawyers will shield you from injustice in court.
+It is critical that you know your rights in the event that you are pulled over for driving intoxicated.
+Speak to an experienced Washington County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
+And if you have already gone through a traffic stop and were arrested for intoxicated driving, our incredible Washington County, MO defense law firm will shield you from injustice in court.

 DUI Traffic Stops in Washington County, MO

-If you feel that you were wrongly stopped for or accused of your Washington County, MO DWI, contact a DUI attorney near you as soon as possible.
-If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving intoxicated, turn to a DUI attorney near you in Washington County, MO who will help get the prosecutor to dismiss your case so you can move forward in your life.
+If you suspect that you were unlawfully stopped or arrested for your Washington County, MO DWI, contact a DUI attorney near you right away.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, turn to a DUI attorney near you in Washington County, MO who will fight to get the prosecutor to dismiss your case so you can move on with your life.

 Sobriety Tests for DUIs in Washington County, MO

-If you are pulled over by an officer under suspicion of intoxicated driving, they will want to obtain proof to show that you are under the influence.
+If you are pulled over by an officer under suspicion of intoxicated driving, they will likely try to get you to do a test to prove that you are intoxicated.
 There are two types of tests Washington County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Washington County MO for DUIs, they often turn to chemical tests to collect evidence that the driver was under the influence at the time of the stop.
-There are a few different types of chemical tests using blood, breath, saliva or urine that check for the presence and concentration of various substances including alcohol.
+In Washington County, MO stops for DUIs, they often turn to chemical tests to collect evidence that the driver was under the influence at the time of the stop.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.

-Like most US states, Missouri has in place an implied consent law, pursuant to whichWashington County, MO and other Missouri drivers automatically consent to submit to chemical sobriety tests just by getting behind the wheel.
-A good DUI attorney near you will tell you that you can refuse to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
-You cannot be physically forced to take the test.
+Each state has its own laws and many, including Missouri have what is known as an implied consent law, pursuant to whichWashington County, MO and other Missouri drivers automatically agree to submit to chemical sobriety tests just by operating a vehicle.
+A good DUI attorney near you will counsel you to know that you can refuse to a breathalyzer, but you can face legal consequences for the act of refusing the test.
+Still, the police cannot physically force you to produce a sample.

-If you already did a breathalyzer test, consult an experienced Washington County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your Washington County, MO DUI attorney near you, Combs Law Group will obtain discovery documents and comb through them to conclude if the breathalyzer or other test was administered as according to law and whether it is or is not admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Washington County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Washington County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to determine if the breathalyzer or other test was performed legally and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are meant to gauge whether you are impaired through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests that police officers can use to test drivers in Washington County, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to gauge whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Washington County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction